-These are the solution components displayed in the application and the components that you will work with directly when adding or removing solution components using the solution page.
+These are the solution components displayed in the application and the components that you’ll work with directly when adding or removing solution components using the solution page.
 Each of the other types of solution components will depend on one or more of these solution components to exist.

 Application ribbons (RibbonCustomization)

 Ribbon customizations for the application ribbon and entity ribbon templates.
-Application ribbons do not include definitions of ribbons at the entity or form level.
+Application ribbons don’t include definitions of ribbons at the entity or form level.

-$webresource: directive to associate the Web resource to the ribbon.
-For more information, see $webresource directive.
+$webresource: directive to associate the web resource to the ribbon.
+More information: $webresource directive

 Article template (KBArticleTemplate)

-Template for a knowledge base article that contains the standard attributes of an article.
+Template that contains the standard attributes of an article.
 There is always an internal dependency between the article template and the KbArticle entity.